 To be honest, you wouldn’t.

 Between Steve and I, we’ve been running our facilities for over 12 years combined.
-We’ve been training clients even longer and even though our businesses are systemized to where we can leave them to travel the world and knock things off our bucket list, we are still in the trenches daily because we love what we do and understand that you need your finger on the pulse of your business if you want it to grow and be successful over time.
+Even though our businesses are systemized to allow us to travel the world and cross items off our bucket lists, we are still in the trenches daily because we love our job and understand that if you want your business to thrive and be successful long-term, you must keep your finger on the pulse of your company.

-The theory is different than real-world practice and what works.
+The theory is different than actual world practice and what works.

 #1 – Be Great At What You Do

 There is no escaping it!
-The foundation is being great at your skill and making sure you stay humble enough to keep learning.
-Because we wear many hats it means we have to educate ourselves on training, nutrition, mindset, and self-help as well as on the business side since we run fitness businesses (whether you have a facility or not).
-If you are just starting in the industry then the process of working to be great counts as well.
-When you get started you’re not going to be the best in your area but your attitude towards becoming just that is what matters!
+The foundation is being great at your skill and ensuring you stay humble enough to keep learning.
+Because we wear many hats, we must educate ourselves on training, nutrition, mindset, and self-help, as well as on the business side since we run fitness businesses (whether you have a facility or not).
+Suppose you are starting in the industry, then the process of working to be great counts as well.
+Your attitude towards becoming the best in your area matters when you first start!

-If you are planning to remove yourself from the business more and you do not want to be at the forefront of it in the future then that is OK, just make sure that your core values of constantly improving carry over to your trainers and team in general.
+If you are planning to remove yourself from the business and don’t want to be at the forefront in the future, that is OK.
+Make sure that your core values of constantly improving carry over to your trainers and team.

 Do you have educational staff meetings?
-Do you bring in top coaches to train your staff?
+Or do you bring in top coaches to train your staff?
 Do you support continuing education and take your team to seminars?

-Showing everyone that you are constantly getting better so you can better serve your clients is what you should be doing and it is a great marketing and retention strategy at the end of the day (come back from seminars and educate your clients, show them you appreciate them so much that you want to better yourself for them all the time).
+Showing everyone that you are constantly improving so you can better serve your clients is what you should be doing.
+It is an excellent marketing and retention strategy at the end of the day (come back from seminars and educate your clients, show them you appreciate them so much that you want to better yourself for them all the time).

 Nick Tumminello in-staff training at Vigor Ground